marcusbotacin/BranchMonitoringProject/README.md

 ## Mentions to the BranchMonitoring project

-It is always great to have you efforts acknowledged, so I present here some mentions to this work:
+It is always great to have our efforts acknowledged, so I present here some mentions to this work:

 * [Capstone Site](http://www.capstone-engine.org/showcase.html)
 * [Reddit Topic](https://www.reddit.com/r/ReverseEngineering/comments/5ycg08/code_tracing_framework_based_on_intel_branch/)

-Please tell me if you are using/referring this project.
+Please tell me if you are using or referring this project.